-Keep in mind that everything in the trailer was created on my iPad — from the pixel art itself to the video editing and even my own voice work added in.
-Here it is below:
+Keep in mind that everything in the trailer was created on my iPad — from the pixel art itself to the video editing:

-Below are some brand new pixel art imagery I have created just for this trailer as I was working on it (note some are different than the ones in the flip or did not make it in):
+Below are some brand new pixel art imagery I have created just for this trailer as I was working on it:

-Notice the image in the bottom centrala spect or the overall graphic design above.
-I trie to go for the Zelda a Link to the Past Overworld map look for it.
+Notice the image in the center of the bottom section.
+I tried to go for the Zelda a Link to the Past Overworld map look for it.
 The overall aesthetics also turned out very gaming related.
-Here is the pisel aer variant included in the latest version of the trailer:
+Here is the pixel art-based variant included in the latest version of the trailer:

 The horse warrior in pixelated form I did at a whim, which you see at the beginning of the trailer.
-I did it because I wanted to include the horse warrior in there, but did not have a pixel art versioj of it before and wanted to keep with the theme of the overall transitions from digital to pixels.
-It turned out sort of Commodore 64 or real lowfi and old-school gaming like:
+I did it because I wanted to include the horse warrior in there, but did not have a pixel art version.
+Thus, I wanted to keep with the theme of the overall transitions from digital to pixels.
+It turned out sort of Commodore 64 or real lowRes and old-school gaming like:

 I also created a low resolution version at a whim of one of the warrior pieces: